 - Time synchronization service configuration (i.e. ASTI and/or (g)PTP time distribution) based on UE's Time Synchronization Subscription Data.

 - Subscription to Time Synchronization Subscription Data at the UDM.

+- (Optionally) Subscription to Access Stratum Time Synchronization Service Authorization fields at the UDM for (re)calculating the Uu time synchronization error budget to send to the NG-RAN.